 Other orders that can be made pursuant to the DPMCA

-If the spouses are able to come to an agreement regarding maintenance payments, pursuant to s 6 of the DPMCA the court can make a consent order on the basis that the parties have agreed to maintenance payments and the arrangement is “not contrary to justice”.
-In such a case there is no £1000 limit on lump sum payments.
+If the spouses can come to an agreement regarding maintenance payments, pursuant to s 6 of DPMCA 1978 the court can make a consent order on the basis that the parties have agreed to maintenance payments and the arrangement is ‘not contrary to justice’.

-An order pursuant to s 7 of the DPMCA may be made where the parties have lived apart for more than 3 months (not including desertion cases) and one spouse has made periodic payments to the other for 3 months.
+- An order pursuant to s 7 of DPMCA 1978 may be made where the parties have lived apart for more than three months (not including desertion cases) and one spouse has made periodic payments to the other for three months.

-A s7 order may only order periodic payments at a rate no higher than the aggregate of the payments actually made in the last 3 months.
+- A s 7 order may only order periodic payments at a rate no higher than the aggregate of the payments actually made in the last three months.

-S25 of the DPMCA provides that a s7 order ceases to have effect when the parties resume living together.
+- S25 of DPMCA 1978 provides that a s 7 order ceases to have effect when the parties resume living together.

-If the court thinks its powers under s7 are insufficient it can treat the application as one under s 2 because the respondent is not receiving adequate maintenance.
+- If the court thinks its powers under s7 are insufficient, it can treat the application as one under s 2 where the respondent is not receiving adequate maintenance.